Will Cain: Political commentary

 Cain was one of ESPN's most conservative voices, although his ESPN show focused mostly on sports.
 Cain told the Washington Post in 2018, "Has being conservative helped me since I've been here?
 Of course.
 ESPN doesn't have a voice like mine."
 Cain had been critical of Donald Trump; in 2011, while he was at CNN, Cain wrote an op-ed that criticized Trump, Sarah Palin, and populism from a conservative perspective.
 On a January 2017 episode of First Take, Cain said that he did not vote for Trump in the 2016 election, which he later reiterated in a 2020 interview discussing his move from ESPN to Fox News.

 In January 2022, Cain criticized the first year of Joe Biden's presidency on his podcast, calling Biden "the worst president of my lifetime."
+By 2024, Cain had shifted to a much more supportive stance on Trump, explaining to former ESPN co-host Stephen A. Smith that he believed Trump's first term policies were effective and calling the then-former president "really, really likable."
+By the end of Biden's presidency and just before the start of Trump's second term, Cain was described by The Daily Beast as a "MAGA convert" who was "much less likely to be critical of the president-elect" than the outgoing Neil Cavuto, whom Cain was replacing in Fox News' 4 p.m. timeslot.

 Personal life

-Cain has a wife, Kathleen, and two children.
+Cain met his wife, Kathleen, in college.
+The couple has two children, Charlie and West.